 The Bienen School and Northwestern are committed to supporting students during this difficult time.
 Northwestern is providing emergency funding for travel, technology, and other expenses through the Student Emergency and Essential Needs (SEEN) Fund.
 Many Bienen undergraduate and graduate students have benefited from these funds.
 Additionally, the Bienen School has rented and delivered 14 electronic keyboards to piano majors who are in Evanston and cannot practice in our building, which remains closed due to the state’s shelter-in-place order.

 While all Bienen School concerts and events through June 6 have been canceled, the school’s Davee Media Library remains a valuable source of past performance videos.
 This digital library features recordings of nearly 100 events, including orchestra, band, jazz, new music, and vocal ensemble concerts; student and faculty recitals; master classes; and performances by renowned guest artists.
 The Bienen School is working to reschedule select spring 2020 events, including the second residency of our 2018 Michael Ludwig Nemmers Prize winner, composer Jennifer Hidgon, and the fourth annual Northwestern University New Music Conference, NUNC!
 4.

-For continued news and updates, please visit Northwestern’s Coronavirus/COVID-19 website and the Coronavirus Information for the Bienen School Community website.
+For continued news and updates, please visit Northwestern’s Coronavirus/COVID-19 website.